riscv-boom/riscv-boom/README.md

 variable (where the toolchain will be installed) and you will need to add
 $RISCV/bin to your $PATH.

+By default, `build.sh` builds a RV64GC compiler.
+We need to change that as BOOM does not support the RVC extension.

 ````
    $ export RISCV=/path/to/install/riscv/toolchain
    $ export PATH="${PATH}:$RISCV/bin"